 First held in 1907, the Isle of Man TT (Tourist Trophy) is one of the world’s oldest and most prestigious motorcycle races.
 It takes place on the island’s unique 37.73-mile Mountain Course, which uses closed public roads specifically for racing.

-The TT fortnight typically runs during the last week of May and the first week of June.
-Qualifying Week begins on the last Monday of May, followed by Race Week, which starts on the first Saturday in June.
-Race days are spread throughout the week, typically scheduled for Saturday, Sunday, Tuesday, Wednesday, Friday, and Saturday.
+The TT fortnight typically runs during the last week of May and the first week of June, starting with Qualifying Week on the last Monday of May, followed by Race Week which starts on the first Saturday in June.
+There are 3 scheduled ‘rest days’ where no racing takes place, throughout the fortnight.

 Top Tip